Ravinder Chadha: Life and career

 Chadha was born on 16 March 1951 in Jalandhar.
 An all-rounder who batted right-handed and bowled right-arm medium pace, Chadha made his first-class debut at age 16 for Southern Punjab during the 1967–68 Ranji Trophy.
 He played the subsequent two seasons for Punjab, before switching to the newly founded Haryana team.
 He represented Haryana for 18 seasons from 1970–71 to 1987–88, captaining the team in 83 Ranji Trophy matches.
 This was the record for most matches as captain in the history of Ranji Trophy, until Saurashtra cricketer Jaydev Shah broke it in 2015.
-Chadha appeared in a total of 114 first-class matches, scoring 5215 runs and taking 129 wickets.
+Chadha appeared in a total of 114 first-class matches, scoring 5,215 runs and taking 129 wickets.

 Chadha was employed with Haryana Power Utilities for 33 years, until his retirement as its director of medical services in 2009.
-He treated sport injuries and runs his own pain management clinic in Sector 22 in Chandigarh.
+He treated sport injuries and runs a pain-management clinic in Sector 22 in Chandigarh.
 Chadha also worked as a selector for the Board of Control for Cricket in India and a physiotherapist for the national team for two years including at the 1999 Cricket World Cup.
 He is a recipient of the Haryana government's Bhim Award.